daniel-yavorovich/wigwambox/README.md

 ## Software

 And of course, the heart of Wigwamos is software.
-You can find detailed instructions on how to prepare the software and the application itself in the [wigwamos](../wigwamos) repository
+You can find detailed instructions on how to prepare the software and the application itself in the WigwamOS repository

 Happy growing!